balukasik/AllegroTask/README.md

 ### Standard way
 While in project catalog type mvnw package.
 After that you should have test-0.0.1-SNAPSHOT.jar file in target folder.
 You can use it to host app on any web serwer (for example: Tomcat)
 ### Azure hosting
 I personally use Azure service.
 All you have to do is get AppService with java 8 and go to section deploy where you can add link to this repo.
-Moreover every time master gets updated on github Azure creates new deploy and ecerything is up to date!
+Moreover every time master gets updated on github, Azure creates new deploy and everything is always up to date!